-BOTH BOOKS ARE IN STOCK - Sale prices extend through 2013 honoring the gallant effort from this horse in the 1973 Kentucky Derby and celebrating the horse's greatest unofficial feat that still stands today: "Running the second fastest Kentucky Derby in history."
+BOTH BOOKS ARE IN PRINT - honoring the gallant effort from Sham in the 1973 Kentucky Derby and celebrating this horse's greatest unofficial feat that still stands today: "Running the second fastest Kentucky Derby in history."

 Mary Walsh lives with her husband on their horse ranch.
 Her lifelong interest in horse racing and sentiment for the underdog have become her writing passion.
 With several publications to her credit, she spent six years researching her debut book about Sham, an unsung hero.